Feica: Education and career

 Feica graduated from National College of Arts, Lahore in 1979 with a degree in Fine Arts and Painting.

 In 1979, he joined The Muslim as cartoonist and then The Star in 1980s during the Zia regime.
 During his time he was intermittently incarcerated for his criticism of the dictatorship, albeit only for short periods.

 While at The Star, he freelanced cartoons for various other publications including Dawn and the Herald.
 He left The Star in 1986 and joined The Muslim.
 He joined the Frontier Post in 1987.
 After working at Frontier Post, he left the country for New York to work with his American counterparts.
-He stayed at the Columbia University for some time after which he journeyed to the London to work on a project with The Jang Group.
+He stayed at the Columbia University for some time after which he journeyed to the London to work on a project with Jang Media Group.
 In 1992, soon after returning to Pakistan, he joined Dawn and worked as an Editorial Cartoonist until 2017, moving permanently to Karachi, where he retired from the organization.

 In 2001, Feica co-founded a radio station (Mast FM 103).
 He worked as an advisor and mentor to the organization until 2015.